2022 Belgian Super Cup: Pre-match

 During the pre-match press conference by Gent, manager Hein Vanhaezebrouck stated that to him the match was considered a friendly game, as he complained the match was not being played on neutral ground, meaning it appeared to be the pre-season Bruges Matins rather than an official duel.
-Furthermore, he noted that while he was still suspended for one match following a red card during a match of ther previous season, this suspension this not apply for the Super Cup, again making it seem as it was regarded more as a friendly.
+Furthermore, he noted that while he was still suspended for one match following a red card during a match of their previous season, this suspension this not apply for the Super Cup, again making it seem as it was regarded more as a friendly.
 Gent midfielder Sven Kums did however state it was still an award which could be won, and the willingness to win it as a result.
 From a personnel perspective, the only first team newcomer for Gent to look out for was Hugo Cuypers, while the most notable leavers included Sinan Bolat, Roman Bezus, Jordan Torunarigha and Yonas Malede.

 League champions Club Brugge had undergone quite some changes compared to the end of last season.
 Former player Carl Hoefkens had been appointed manager following the departure of Alfred Schreuder and several transfers had taken place already, most notably strikers Ferran Jutglà and Cyle Larin had been signed to replace the departures of Sargis Adamyan and Bas Dost.
 Fan-favorites Charles De Ketelaere and Noa Lang were still with the club, despite both considered to probably be leaving over the summer.
 Lang had explicitly mentioned he would move to a bigger club, while interest from AC Milan was noted for De Ketelaere.
 Hoefkens stated that he definitely did not consider the match to be a preparation match, as the clear intention was to win, but that in reality with most of the internationals only back on the training pitch for about two weeks, it did serve as preparation for them in the end.